-One of the nice things about our Science program is our "hands-on" approach.
 In Social Studies, students develop a sense of the world around them.
 They study maps and environments as well as learn about types of community jobs and people who have made a difference.
 They begin to realize one person can change the world!
 They will naturally identify with some of these people and be inspired for the future.
 It is always interesting to see the children grow in their awareness.

 This gives you some idea of what we do in the Second Grade, but there is so much more; art, computers, music, P.E. and Spanish courses.
 While we work, we also have a lot of fun!
 I am proud of the children and what they are able to accomplish during this year.
 I hope that you can become a part of this family that learns so much and looks after one another in such a loving, happy environment.